oVirt/ovirt-site/source/feature/console-connection-settings-dialog-in-portals.html.md

 ### Limitations

-*   the feature will not allow changing console type from vnc to spice and vice versa as this affects the VM entity and requires VM restart
+*   this feature will not allow changing console type from vnc to spice and vice versa (on running VM) as this affects the VM entity and requires VM restart

 ### Benefit to oVirt